 I’ve always wanted a German Shepherd since I was little.
-I even had the Monks of New Skete book on how to raise a puppy since 1993.
+I even had the book The Art of Raising a Puppy by the Monks of New Skete since 1993.
 The book is for any puppy, but the Monks breed German Shepherds.
 So, this last July, I got Lizzie.
 She was my first young puppy.
 The other three dogs were 6-10 months old when I got them, so a 10 wk old German Shepherd was uncharted territory.
 But I wasn’t alone, I had my trusty book from the Monks of New Skete – How to Raise a Puppy.

 I read the whole book before I got Lizzie, then went stage by stage following their instructions, including their puppy schedule.
 It worked like charm.
 She was potty and crate trained in two weeks and learned to ring the jingle bells on the door when she wanted out.
 Something she still does.